- Home

 Follow-up appointments

-After chemotherapy ends, you will have regular appointments with your oncologist or haematologist to monitor your health, manage any long-term side effects, and check that the cancer hasn’t come back or spread.
+After chemotherapy ends, you will have regular appointments with your oncologist or haematologist to monitor your health, manage any long-term side effects, and to check that the cancer hasn’t come back or spread.

 During these check-ups, you will usually have a physical examination and you may have blood tests, x-rays or scans.
 You will also be able to discuss how you’re feeling and mention any concerns you may have.

 You may also have regular check-ups with other specialists who have been involved in your treatment.
-If you need it, you will receive continued support from allied health professionals, such as a physiotherapist or dietitian.
+If you need it, you will often receive continued support from allied health professionals, such as a physiotherapist or dietitian.

 Check-ups will become less frequent if you have no further problems.
 Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.